andornaut/statezero/README.md

 - Retrieve the current [frozen](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/freeze)
   state by calling `getState()`
+- Modify the state by calling the `setState()` action.
-- Modify the state by calling "actions", which are defined using `action()`
+- Modify the state by calling other actions, which are defined using `action()`
 - Subscribe to state change notifications by calling `subscribe()` or `subscribeSync()`
 - Subscribe to a single state change notification by calling `subscribeOnce()` or `subscribeOnceSync()`
 - Unsubscribe from state change notifications by calling `unsubscribe()`